 As a generous philanthropist, he has made large contributions to build the educational resources of West Michigan.
 His benevolence enabled Grand Valley State University to build not only an engineering building, but a health professional building as well.

-Les Tassell knew the value of education, innovation and hard work, saw the great opportunity that a facility like the Leslie E. Tassell M-TECSM provides for the community.
-For all of these things, Grand Rapids Community College is proud that the M-TECSM building in downtown Grand Rapids bears the name of Leslie E. Tassell.
+Leslie Tassell knew the value of education, innovation and hard work, and he saw the great opportunity that a facility like the Leslie E. Tassell M-TEC provides for the community.
+For all of these things, Grand Rapids Community College is proud that the M-TEC building in downtown Grand Rapids bears the name of Leslie E. Tassell.